 - are unfamiliar with a new product and use it incorrectly

-- forget to eat or suffer an unexpected mealtime delay
+- forget to eat or have an unexpected mealtime delay

-- take a morning dosage at night, or vice versa
+- take a morning dose at night, or vice versa

-An excess of insulin in the bloodstream causes cells in your body to absorb more sugar (glucose) from your blood.
-The liver also produces less glucose.
-These two things work together to create dangerously low glucose levels in your blood.
-This condition is also called hypoglycemia.
+Excess insulin in the bloodstream causes cells in your body to absorb too much glucose (sugar) from your blood.
+It also causes the liver to release less glucose.
+These two effects together create dangerously low glucose levels in your blood.
+This condition is called hypoglycemia.

 Your blood needs the right amount of glucose for your body to operate properly.
 Glucose is the body’s fuel.
-Without it, it’s like a car running out of gas.
+Without it, your body is like a car running out of gas.
 The severity of the situation depends on how low the blood sugar level goes.
 It also depends on the person, because everyone reacts differently.
-Potential symptoms of low blood sugar include:

 - rapid heartbeat